 Use it wisely

-A good rule of thumb for text message marketing is to follow best practices that are associated with email marketing, Ben-Yehuda said.
-Don't send messages too frequently — think about timing and where your users are likely located when they're receiving the text message.
-He also said to avoid language that is too wordy and overwhelming for the reader and, most important, to always keep it relevant.
+A good rule of thumb for text message marketing is to follow email marketing practices, said Ben-Yehuda.
+Don't send messages too frequently — think about timing and where your users are likely to be when they receive your texts.
+Further, he said, avoid language that is too wordy and overwhelming for the reader and, most important, always ensure relevance.

-No matter what you choose to communicate through your marketing text messages, make sure that, above all else, it's relevant and adds value to the consumer's experience with your brand.
+No matter what you communicate through your marketing text messages, make sure that, above all else, it's relevant and adds value to the consumer's experience with your brand.

-"The message should not be self-serving," Keller said.
+"The message should not be self-serving," said Joshua Keller, co-founder of Union Square Media marketing agency.
 "The No. 1 goal should be to provide the consumer with real value for opening up that text message."

 Joseph Anthony, CEO of millennial-focused marketing agency Hero Group, agreed, saying smart brands will give consumers the kind of communication they're used to with their peer groups and social circles.